josmarcristello/josmarcristello/README.md

 - Data Engineering: ETL pipelines, orchestration with Dagster, and reporting (often with Power BI)
 - Backend Development: APIs with Django, FastAPI, Flask, database design with PostgreSQL, MongoDB
 - Frontend & UI: Building dynamic UIs with Vue.js, Bootstrap, Material UI
-- DevOps & Infrastructure: Containerized apps with Docker, CI/CD with GitHub Actions
+- DevOps & Infrastructure: Provisioning with Ansible, Containerized apps with Docker, CI/CD with GitHub Actions
 - Monitoring & Logging: Observability with Grafana & Prometheus

 ⚡ What I’m Passionate About